 Hungary PM imposes lockdown, sees coronavirus peak by July

-Citizens will be allowed to shop and take limited exercise outside during the lockdown, which starts on Saturday, but people should keep their distance from each other and restrictions will be enforced by police, who will have powers to levy fines for non-compliance, Orban public radio.
-The government will present a post-outbreak action plan for the economy in the first or second week of April, he added.

-Hungary has recorded 300 cases of the coronavirus, and 10 deaths.
-Orban has said the actual number of cases is probably much higher. ($1 = 320.8500 forints)
+The government, which along with the central bank has already taken steps to shore up growth, will present a post-outbreak action plan for the economy in the first or second week of April, he said, without giving details.
+Hungary has recorded around 300 coronavirus cases and 10 deaths.
+Orban has said the actual number of cases is probably much higher.

+"Restrictions put in place so far have been efficient," Orban said.
+"Hungarians reduced the magnitude of social contact (but) ... the decline has stopped, so we had to impose the movement restrictions."
+In the lockdown decree published on Friday, citizens are also permitted to go on errands for the vulnerable, while those over 65 can only shop between 9:00 a.m. and noon and restaurants can only open for takeaway and home deliveries.

+Orban's government has pushed for an open-ended extension of a state of emergency that would give it the right to bypass parliament.
+Legislators are due to vote on the measure next week.
+He has progressively tightened his hold on power during his decade in office and critics say he is moving the country towards an autocracy, an accusation he rejects.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)